Find out how web developer Chris increased his focus time

 The analytics showed him that he had way too many tiny entries.
 “They were just 5-10 minutes long because my focus would keep shifting. ” He saw that he needed 11 hours to get his 7 hours of billable work done.
 That’s when he knew he had to change something.

 He started shifting his household duties to later in the day.
-In addition, he said no to a lot of other things that took away his focus for work.
+In addition, he said no to a lot of other things that took away his focus on work.

 This helped him narrow down his working day and created a longer period of focused time.
 AND more free time afterwards.